Black Hills Community Theatre

 Our Commitment

-Equity, Diversity and Inclusion are essential to Black Hills Community Theatre, both on and off-stage.
+Diversity, Equity, Inclusion, Accessibility & Belonging are essential to Black Hills Community Theatre, both on and off-stage.

 Since theatre is a collaborative art, our achievements are a product of the collective effort and individual experiences, knowledge, and talent of our volunteers, staff, and artists.
 To ensure our very best, we welcome everyone to join us in the creation of stories that celebrate the human experience, in all its diversity.